UltimateSeatSelectorInc/UltimateSeatSelector/DOCS/PRODUCT-BACKLOG.md

 - (NAME 0) As a user, I want the seat status updated in real time so I can see what is available and what is not
 - (Matt 4) As a user, I want the site to make sure that I am located at Lewis University before I claim a seat.

+## Spikes
+1. As a user, I want to be able to easily select a seat, input my information and claim it, and see that the status of the seat's occupancy has changed.